In my research on how my busy brain works and why, I came across the term divergent thinking.

-IMy personal opinion, and experience, is that multi-passionates, highly creative peoplel, most entrepreneurs, ADHD’s, conceptual + lateral+ divergent thinkers all go in one pool.
+My personal opinion and experience is, that multi-passionates, highly creative people, most entrepreneurs, people diagnosed with ADHD, conceptual/lateral/divergent thinkers, all go in one pool.

 I base this on having spoken to many people, who fall into these categories.

-It’s rewarding and perhaps natural that we only sit up and listen when a “professional” with backup science confirms what we, the common people, have known all along.
+I LOVE when I find studies that backup with science what we, the common people, have known all along.

-It’s part of my mission to build a bridge between the “professionals” and all of us common multi-passionates so that my kids and the next generations will know, that if you are a divergent/lateral/conceptual thinker, you are in demand.
+Part of my mission, is to build a bridge between the “professionals” and all of us common multi-passionates for my kids and the next generations.
+So they will know, that if you are a divergent/lateral/conceptual thinker, you are in demand.
 You are not crazy, ill, menatlly disturbed, superficial.
 Just lucky to have a brain which is great for creatvity.

 Onwards and upwards my fellow MP’s 😀